iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Excellent, basic, but with annoying flaws.
 I recommend this, but it is so annoying when the app tells you a run is complete, but all record of it is then lost as you haven't manually saved it.
 Then having reminder alarms to run going off while you're running is just silly.
 Five starts with a bit more thought in usability.<br> :date: __2021-01-27 08:02:44__

-> There's good points to this app - the timer page and run breakdowns, but it often seems to not work smoothly and almost every time I have to change my trainer selection for some reason!<br> :date: __2021-01-24 09:30:36__

-> Keeps asking me to reassign a trainer.
-Other than that..when I do have a trainer it works well, motivating...etc etc all good very encouraging..<br> :date: __2021-01-19 19:16:51__

-> App is great to start running but as soon as my screen turns off the app stops counting time.<br> :date: __2021-01-18 11:50:52__

-> Great but it doesn't save my repeat runs only the 1st run I ever did on that run.
-I have done about 4 runs on week 3 and it still shows only the 1st run I did 4 months ago!
-I am having to use other apps like Strava or my fitness watch to see my history.
-This seems like a very basic thing to fix?!<br> :date: __2021-01-15 20:59:59__

 #### 2-star reviews